MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/tutorial.md

 sidebar_position: 6
 ---

-# Build a Basic dApp with get-starknet and React TypeScript
+# Create a basic dapp with `get-starknet` and React TypeScript

-In this tutorial, you'll learn how to set up a basic dApp that uses get-starknet to connect to MetaMask and display the user's wallet address.
+In this tutorial, you'll learn how to set up a basic dapp that uses get-starknet to connect to MetaMask and display the user's wallet address.

 ## 1. Project Setup

-First, create a new React project with TypeScript and add the necessary dependencies:
+Create a new React project with TypeScript and add the necessary dependencies

 ```bash
 # Create a new React project with TypeScript